Arsnael/james-project/src/adr/0018-jmap-new-specs.md

 * Push and queryChanges
 * Threads

-In order to ease testing and development speed, we decided to support `jmap` only on top of memory-guice at first.
+We decided to support `jmap` on top of memory-guice and distributed-james products for now.
-Then, we would add it for distributed-james Guice product, and other products might follow later.

 We should ensure no changes is done to `jmap-draft` while implementing the new `jmap` one.